TinySkillet/Notes/FastAPI Best Practices.md

 )
 ```

-#### 7. Create a 5 Pydantic BaseModel
+#### 7. Create a custom Pydantic BaseModel

-Create a custom base model and use it to define your `Pydantic` models55.
+Create a custom base model and use it to define your `Pydantic` models.

 ```python
 class CustomBaseModel(BaseModel):